Racial Equality Statement

-That we are dedicated to undertaking all , and to continue to uphold the ambition, talent and excellence of Black, Asian and Minority Ethnic people.
+We are dedicated to upholding the ambitions, talent and excellence of Black, Asian and Minority Ethnic people.

 That we support and celebrate people of all ethnicities, orientations, backgrounds and protected characteristics, and will challenge the ideologies and systems that threaten to oppress them.

 That we are examining ourselves, our organisation, our leadership, training and partnerships as well as the music we showcase.

 We are invested in championing all musicians, their instruments and voices, and in showcasing the diverse community in which we live and perform.
 We believe in and advocate an inclusive community, and we are committing to transparent dialogue about this essential issue - We stand with you and we will not be silent.

 - Uplift the lives and music of a diverse variety of people, especially those in marginalised communities.

 - Consider all those who interact with our organisation and give them the respect, fairness, and dignity they deserve.